plkfans/DBDF/README.md

 # DBDF

-This repository contains the PyTorch implementation of **DBDF** (Distillation-Based Deep Feature), a knowledge distillation method for remote sensing scene classification.
+This is the Pytorch implementation of DBDF for remote sensing scene image classification
-The baseline is a standard CNN (e.g., ResNet-18) trained on the AID dataset, and DBDF improves its performance via distillation.

 ## Installation